nice-digital/nice-design-system/components/card.md

 description: A flexible component for displaying an item like news or guidance within a list
 ---

-Cards are flexible components for displaying items, usually within a list.
-{:.lead}

 ## Why?
 They're used for items like guidance, news and search results to give an easily scannable list.